-Designated Use Description of Criteria

-Turbidity (Not applicable to groundwater)

-(A) Water Supply

-(i) drinking, culinary, and food processing May not exceed 5 nephelometric turbidity units (NTU) above natural conditions when the natural turbidity is 50 NTU or less, and may not have more than 10% increase in turbidity when the natural turbidity is more than 50 NTU, not to exceed a maximum increase of 25 NTU.

-(ii) agriculture, including irrigation and stock watering May not cause detrimental effects on indicated use.
+Designated Use Description of Criteria Turbidity (Not applicable to g Turbidity (Not applicable to groundwater) (A) Water Supply (i) drinking, culinary, and food processing May not exceed 5 nephelometric turbidity units (NTU) above natural conditions when the natural turbidity is 50 NTU or less, and may not have more than 10% increase in turbidity when the natural turbidity is more than 50 NTU, not to exceed a maximum increase of 25 NTU. (ii) agriculture, including irrigation and stock watering May not cause detrimental effects on indicated use.